 “CFR” means the Code of Federal Regulations, with standard references in this chapter by Title and Part, so that “40 CFR 51” means “Title 40 of the Code of Federal Regulations, Part 51.”

-“Consumer Price Index” means for any calendar year the average of the Consumer Price Index for all urban consumers published by the United States Department of Labor, as of the close of the 12-month period ending on August 31 of each calendar year.

-“Country grain elevator” shall have the same definition as “country grain elevator” set forth in subrule 22.10(1).
+“Country grain elevator” means the definition of “country grain elevator” as set forth in subrule 22.10(1).

-“Designated representative” means a responsible natural person authorized by the owner(s) or operator(s) of an affected source and of all affected units at the source, as evidenced by a certificate of representation submitted in accordance with Subpart B of 40 CFR Part 72 as amended through April 28, 2006, to represent and legally bind each owner and operator, as a matter of federal law, in matters pertaining to the acid rain program.
+“Designated representative” means a responsible natural person authorized by the owner(s) or operator(s) of an affected source and of all affected units at the source, as evidenced by a certificate of representation submitted in accordance with Subpart B of 40 CFR Part 72 to represent and legally bind each owner and operator, as a matter of federal law, in matters pertaining to the acid rain program.
 Whenever the term “responsible official” is used in Chapter 22, it shall be deemed to refer to the designated representative with regard to all matters under the acid rain program.

-“Draft Title V permit” means the version of a Title V permit for which the department offers public participation or affected state review.
+“Draft Title V permit” means the same definition of “draft Title V permit” as set forth in 40 CFR 70.2 and is adopted by reference.

-“Electronic format,” “electronic submittal,” and “electronic submittal format” mean a software, Internet-based, or other electronic means specified by the department for submitting information or fees to the department related to, but not limited to, applications, certifications, determination requests, emissions inventories, forms, notifications, payments, permit applications and registrations.
-References to these information submittal methods in rules 567—22.100(455B) through 567—22.116(455B) may, as specified by the department, include electronic submittal.

-“Emergency generator” means any generator of which the sole function is to provide emergency backup power during an interruption of electrical power from the electric utility.
-An emergency generator does not include:

-1. Peaking units at electric utilities;

-2. Generators at industrial facilities that typically operate at low rates, but are not confined to emergency purposes; or

-3. Any standby generators that are used during time periods when power is available from the electric utility.

-An emergency is an unforeseeable condition that is beyond the control of the owner or operator.

-“Emissions allowable under the permit” means a federally enforceable permit term or condition determined at issuance to be required by an applicable requirement that establishes an emissions limit (including a work practice standard) or a federally enforceable emissions cap that the source has assumed to avoid an applicable requirement to which the source would otherwise be subject.

-“Emissions unit” means any part or activity of a stationary source that emits or has the potential to emit any regulated air pollutant or any pollutant listed under Section 112(b) of the Act.
-This term is not meant to alter or affect the definition of the term “unit” for purposes of Title IV of the Act or any related regulations.

-“EPA conditional method” means any method of sampling and analyzing for air pollutants that has been validated by the administrator but that has not been published as an EPA reference method.
+“Electronic format,” “electronic submittal,” and “electronic submittal format” mean the definitions of “electronic format”, “electronic submittal,” and “electronic submittal format” as set forth in subrule 20.2.

+“Emergency generator” means the definition of “emergency generator” as set forth in subrule 20.2.

+“Emissions allowable under the permit” means the definition of “emissions allowable under the permit” as set forth in 40 CFR 70.2 and is adopted by reference.

+“Emissions unit” means the definition of “emissions unit” as set forth in 40 CFR 70.2 and is adopted by reference.

+“EPA conditional method” means the definition of “EPA conditional method” as set forth in subrule 20.2.